LinuxCommandLibrary

 DESCRIPTION

-Graphviz is a graph visualization toolkit.
-It reads graph descriptions in DOT language and renders them as images.
-Multiple layout algorithms handle different graph types.
+Graphviz is a graph visualization toolkit that reads graph descriptions in the DOT language and renders them as images.
+Multiple layout algorithms handle different graph types, from hierarchical directed graphs to force-directed undirected layouts.

 PARAMETERS